 Wed. & Sun.
 1pm - 6pm

-It is important to recycle electronics rather than throwing them away because they often contain valuable resources such as precious metals, gold and silver, and more common metals like aluminum and copper.
+It is important to recycle electronics rather than throw them away because they often contain valuable resources such as precious metals, gold and silver, and more common metals like aluminum and copper.
 Recycling electronics helps to recover the materials that, although valuable, can be harmful to the environment.

 Items that are not accepted: (examples)